lab1092/blender-manual_ja/manual/physics/fluid/hints.rst

 - Fluid objects must be completely inside the bounding box of the domain object.
 If not, baking may not work correctly or at all.
 Fluid and obstacle objects can be meshes with complex geometries.
 Very thin objects might not appear in the simulation, if the chosen resolution is too coarse to resolve them (increasing it might solve this problem).

-- Note that fluid simulation parameters, such as inflow velocity or the active flag can be animated with :guilabel:`Fluidsim` Ipos (see above).
+- Note that fluid simulation parameters, such as inflow velocity or the active flag can be animated with *Fluidsim* Ipos (see above).

 - Don't try to do a complicated scene all at once.
 Blender has a powerful compositor that you can use to combine multiple animations.